 Furthermore, the Committee invited Parties and observers to provide, information that would assist the Committee to further evaluate unintentional formation and release of PFOA, its salts and PFOA-related compounds, in particular from primary aluminium production and from incomplete combustion.
 Finally, the Committee invited Parties and observers to provide information that would assist the Committee to further evaluate the chemical identity of PFOA-related compounds chemical list.

-This document represents an addendum to the adopted RME of PFOA, its salts and PFOA-related compounds (UNEP/POPS/POPRC.13/7/Add.2; considering the information received from parties and observers.
+This document represents an addendum to the adopted RME of PFOA, its salts and PFOA-related compounds (UNEP/POPS/POPRC.13/7/Add.2) considering the information received from parties and observers.
 The RME will not be re-opened.
-To aid readers, the present document addendum to the RME contains references to the RME and repeats selected essential details from the RME (in italics) in order to enable a good understanding for an informed discussion at the 14th meeting of the POPRC on:
+To aid readers, the present document addendum to the RME contains references to the RME and repeats selected essential details from the RME (in italics).

-Possible specific exemptions for production and use of use of PFOA, its salts and PFOA-related compounds for the applications listed above (in para 19)

-Unintentional formation and release of PFOA, its salts and PFOA-related compounds, in particular from primary aluminium production and from incomplete combustion in view of a possible listing in Annex C

-Tthe chemical identity (if relevant)

-The question whether the substance group should be listed in Annex A or B of the Stockholm Convention

 Structure of this document

 For ease of reference this document has been set out in a chronological fashion to answer the questions set out by the Secretariats request for new information.
 Section 2 will provide an overview of information on substance identity.
 Section 3 will provide information on unintentional releases, and section 4 will provide information on each of the seven uses identified by the Secretariats information request in the RME.
 To provide as complete a narrative as possible and for ease of reference, where necessary sections of the RME have been included in the addendum.
 Where this is the case, text will be marked in italics to clearly denote text taken directly from the RME.